PSO Autopilot Manual

 Overall Progress (Float): A normalized 0.0 to 1.0 value representing the total completion percentage.
 Bind this directly to a UMG ProgressBar.

-Fires exactly once when the entire process is finished (or if it is instantly skipped via USP 3).
+Fires exactly once when the entire process is finished or skipped because the content was already prepared.
 Bind this event to close your loading screen and transition to gameplay.

 Custom UMG Widgets